Ian-Webster/sandbox/nuget-samples/DataAccess.Sample/DataAccess.Sample.Ux/angular/graphql-codegen/readme.md

 # DataAccess.Sample.Ux
 ## Introduction
-This is an Angular project and it's purpose is to test interactions with the [DataAccess.Sample.Web](https://github.com/Ian-Webster/sandbox/tree/main/nuget-samples/DataAccess.Sample/DataAccess.Sample.Web) project from a frontend perspective.
+This is an Angular project and it's purpose is to test interactions with the [DataAccess.Sample.Web](https://github.com/Ian-Webster/sandbox/tree/main/nuget-samples/DataAccess.Sample/DataAccess.Sample.Web) project from a front-end perspective.

 ## Routes
 * /movie loads movies via GraphQL